Lemoncode/webpack-1.x-by-sample/01 Styles/04 Handling Images/README.md

 document.getElementById('imgContainer').appendChild(img);
 ```

 - We have already installed *url-loader* plugin, so we only need to configure the
 extension png/jpeg in the *webpack.config.js* loaders section.
-One thing to note down,
+One thing to note down is that
 we are adding an additional parameter to the url-loader called **limit**.
 By using this
 parameter we are telling the loader to encode the image if its size is less than
 5KB approx and embed it directly in the HTML file.